vals-productions/sqlighter/amfibian.md

 For instance, istead of developing `CREATE TABLE ..` statement, you could specify AnObject as something you'd like to apply.
 AnUpdate will take care of ```CREATE TABLE...``` statement generation and execution.

+## Install

+AmfibiaN is part of SQLighter repository.
+Follow SQLighter installation instructions.

+Note: currently AmfibiaN is not part of library based distribution.
+Use source code inclusion approach.
+This note will be removed if/once AmfibiaN becomes available through jar/lib.

 *This document is under construction.*